QR Code Guide: Logo, Custom Styles, Frames & 18+ Content Types

 QR Code Design Best Practices

 Maintain sufficient contrast.
 The most critical design rule is ensuring high contrast between the foreground (dark modules) and background.
 Dark foreground on light background is standard and works with virtually all scanners.
 Inverted colors (light on dark) can work but reduce compatibility with older devices.
-Avoid combinations like yellow on white or light gray on white.
+This applies to all dot shapes — rounded, dots, and diamond styles rely on the same contrast principles as classic squares.

 Keep adequate quiet zone.
 The quiet zone (white space surrounding the QR code) helps scanners distinguish the code from its surroundings.
 A minimum of 2-4 modules of quiet zone is recommended.
-Cutting into the quiet zone to save space is one of the most common causes of scanning failures.
+When using frames with CTA text, the frame adds its own padding around the code, but the internal quiet zone is still important for reliable scanning.

 Size matters.
 For print, the minimum recommended size is 2×2 cm (0.8×0.8 inches) at 300 DPI for simple codes.
-Codes with more data or higher error correction levels need to be larger.
-For billboards and large signage, consider the scanning distance — a code on a highway billboard needs to be several feet across.
+Codes with more data, higher error correction, or custom dot shapes may need to be slightly larger.
+For billboards and large signage, use SVG output for infinite scalability.

 If adding a logo, use High error correction.
-Placing a logo or image over the center of a QR code obscures some modules.
-With H-level error correction (30% recovery), the code can tolerate a logo covering up to roughly 30% of the code area.
-Always test the code after adding a logo to confirm it still scans reliably.
+Placing a logo over the center of a QR code obscures some modules.
+Zutily automatically sets H-level error correction (30% recovery) when a logo is present, allowing the code to tolerate the obscured area.
+Adjust the logo size ratio to find the right balance between branding visibility and scan reliability — always test the code after adding a logo.

 QR Codes for Marketing and Business

 QR codes have become a cornerstone of omnichannel marketing, bridging print materials with digital experiences.
-A QR code on a product package can link to assembly instructions, warranty registration, or product videos.
-A code on a business card can share a complete digital contact card (vCard) that automatically adds to the scanner's contacts.
+A QR code on a product package can link to assembly instructions, warranty registration, or YouTube product videos.
+A code on a business card — branded with your company logo and custom dot shapes — can share a complete vCard that automatically adds to the scanner's contacts.

 Track your QR code campaigns by using UTM parameters in URLs (e.g., ?utm_source=flyer&utm_campaign=spring2026).
-This allows Google Analytics to attribute website traffic and conversions to specific printed materials without requiring dynamic QR codes.
-Combine this with short, memorable URLs displayed alongside the QR code for users who prefer typing.
+This allows Google Analytics to attribute website traffic and conversions to specific printed materials.
+Combine this with a 'Scan Me' frame and your brand logo for maximum scan rates.

 QR Codes for Wi-Fi, Payments, and Contact Sharing